-If complainants need assistance raising a formal complaint, they can contact the school on office@bramley.surrey.sch.uk or 01483 892346
+If complainants need assistance raising a formal complaint, they can contact the school office-by phone 01483 892346 or email office@bramley.surrey.sch.uk.

-The Head of School or Executive Head will acknowledge your complaint in writing or offer a full response within 5 school days.
-If further investigation is required, the Head of School or Executive Head will acknowledge receipt of your complaint within 5 school days and will advise you that a full response will be provided within 20 school days.
+The Headteacher will acknowledge your complaint in writing or offer a full response within 5 school days.
+If further investigation is required, the Headteacher will acknowledge receipt of your complaint within 5 school days and will advise you that a full response will be provided within 20 school days.

-The Head of School or Executive Head will ensure the complaint is investigated thoroughly
+The Headteacher will ensure the complaint is investigated thoroughly

-The Head of School or Executive Head or the designated senior leader may invite you to attend a meeting to discuss your complaint and possible solutions, or to explain what has happened or will happen, as a result of your complaint.
+The Headteacher or the designated senior leader may invite you to attend a meeting to discuss your complaint and possible solutions, or to explain what has happened or will happen, as a result of your complaint.